 So you can change the location of your wp-config.php file from

 Here’s the code to protect the wp-config.php file:

 # protect wpconfig.php <files wp-config.php> order allow,deny deny from all </files>

 After updating your wp-config.php, Change file permission (chmod) on wp-config.php to 640.

 8. WordPress Security Keys and Salts

-It is very important to add the unique keys and salts for security reason.
+It is very important to add the unique keys and salts for security reasons.
 There is an online secret-key service for automatic key-generation.
-Visit this link and refresh the page and copy the keys and past them into your wp-config.php file.
+Visit this link and refresh the page and copy the keys and paste them into your wp-config.php file.

 To prevent someone from viewing the indexes, you have to protect the wp-includes directory, for this, you need to edit the .htaccess file.